olegfomenko/blog/_posts/2024-06-09-ciphers-mode.md

 ## CBC vs CTR

-- __Appending__: CBC requires appending to the text to fill the block, CTR - not.
+- __Appending__: CBC requires appending to the plaintext to fill the block, CTR - not.
 - __Speed__: CTR allows concurrent calculation of ciphertext blocks.
 - __Implementation__: CTR requires only encryption function to implement (decryption is the same).
 - __Reliability__: if information about nonce leaks then hacker will be able to receive more information about message